 Australian Burden of Disease groups

-The Australian Burden of Disease Study (ABDS) condition list contains 219 conditions in 17 groups.
+The Australian Burden of Disease Study (ABDS) condition list contains over 200 conditions in 17 groups.
 In this disease hierarchy, each disease is allocated to a disease group.
-The burden of disease groups contains related diseases or conditions—such as cardiovascular diseases, gastrointestinal disorders, or injuries—and one alternative reporting disease group (nature of injury instead of injury by external cause).
+The burden of disease groups contains related diseases or conditions – such as cardiovascular diseases, gastrointestinal disorders, or injuries – and one alternative reporting disease group (nature of injury instead of injury by external cause).
 These groups are listed in the figures below.

 Not all health spending is directly related to a burden of disease condition or group.
 Some expenditure relates to interactions for purposes such as health maintenance (such as yearly health or dental checks) or investigation of potential health problems, which remain undiagnosed.
 These services are reported as signs and symptoms, interventions, examination and observation, and physical, behavioural social problems not elsewhere classified.

-The condition groups with the highest spending were Musculoskeletal disorders followed by Cardiovascular diseases, and Cancer and other neoplasms.
+- The condition groups with the highest spending were Musculoskeletal disorders followed by Cancer and other neoplasms, and Cardiovascular diseases.

-- Spending on general practitioner services was highest for Infectious diseases, Mental and substance use disorders, followed by Musculoskeletal disorders.
+- Spending on general practitioner services was highest for Infectious diseases, Mental and substance use disorders, followed by Musculoskeletal disorders and Cardiovascular diseases.

-- More than half of spending for allied health and other health practitioners related to Mental and substance use disorders, with just over a quarter relating to Hearing and vision disorders.
+- Almost half of spending for allied health and other health practitioners related to Mental and substance use disorders, with a quarter relating to Hearing and vision disorders.

 The proportion of total spending related to condition groups varies substantially according to age group, sex, and area of expenditure.

-- Spending on chronic conditions such as Cancer and other neoplasms, Cardiovascular diseases and Endocrine disorders were highest from around age 50 onwards for males and females.
+- Spending on chronic conditions such as Cancer and other neoplasms and Cardiovascular diseases was highest for age groups from around age 55 onwards for males and females.

-The following interactive data visualisations can be used to display spending on condition groups by age and sex, for each area of expenditure.
-Data used to create the visualisations can also be downloaded as an Excel workbook.
+The following interactive data visualisation (Figure 6) can be used to display spending on disease groups by sex, age group, for each area of expenditure.
+Data can be displayed as total expenditure or as a proportion of total expenditure.
+Data used to create the visualisation is available to download from the data tables.